 A lot of MDF regret is really a product-selection problem.

-MDF is usually the better choice when you want a smooth, uniform painted surface and the panel is not being asked to do structural work.
+MDF is the better choice when you want a smooth, uniform painted surface and the panel is not being asked to do structural work.
 If your question is really about denser fiber panels, thinner hard-wearing board, or panel-family differences, High Density Fiberboard (HDF) is the next useful comparison.

-And sometimes the answer is not panel shopping at all.
+Sometimes the answer is not panel shopping at all.
 If the project is really about choosing the right material family for durability, finish, and cost, step back to Building Materials Basics or How to Choose the Right Wood for Your Project.

 The Detail People Miss